Banksia aquilonia: Ecology

+Cultivation

-CultivationBanksia aquilonia adapts readily to cultivation in humid or temperate climates, but is rarely cultivated.
+Banksia aquilonia adapts readily to cultivation in humid or temperate climates, but is rarely cultivated.
 A fast-growing plant, it can grow in acidic soils from pH 3.5 to 6.5.
 Propagation is generally by seed, and plants flower at four to six years of age.
 Vegetative propagation is possible from semi-hardened cuttings of pencil thickness.
 The flower spikes attract birds to the garden.
 It can also be grown in a pot, with its branches heavily pruned to keep foliage dense.